lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 ```
       ignite g container SmsLoginScreen
 ```
+   Then choosing `Sms Login` from answers list
+   Or
-   Or Choosing Sms login screen at project initialization
+   Choosing Sms login screen at project initialization